-I think it is easy to forget that knowing what emotion we are experiencing and why we are experiencing it is not a given.
-As a parent, we often run into sharp reminders of this with toddlers who can seem so unreasonable when they don’t manage their emotions.
-Emotional development in children is a very important aspect to their learning process, but what does it mean and how do you help your child accomplish it?
+Knowing what emotion we are experiencing and why we are experiencing it is not a given.
+As an adult, it can be easy to forget that.
+As a parent, we often run into sharp reminders of this with toddlers who can seem so unreasonable.
+A child’s tantrums or outbursts generally happen when they don’t manage their emotions.
+Emotional development in children is a very important aspect to their learning process.
+We’ll go into depth here on what emotional development really means and how you can help your child accomplish it.

 What is Emotional Development?

 Emotional development refers to your child’s ability to express, recognize, and manage their feelings at different stages of their growth.
-It’s about learning to understand and express both positive and negative emotions within their relationships, especially with parents, siblings, and friends.
+It’s about learning to understand and express both positive and negative emotions.
+Kids need to feel safe to do this within their relationships, especially with parents, siblings, and friends.

 Emotional Development Milestones

-Infants as young as six weeks begin to show emotion with family members by using smiles and accompanying sounds of happiness.
-By the time they’re around three months old, they start learning to laugh, which shows they can recognize an action outside of the norm and respond accordingly.
+Infants as young as six weeks begin to show emotion with family members.
+They use smiles and accompanying sounds of happiness.
+By the time they’re around three months old, they start learning to laugh.
+This shows they can recognize an action outside of the norm and respond accordingly.

 Emotional development improves and their responses become more strong as they grow.
 Young toddlers learn to express happiness, frustration, and sadness.
 And more importantly, they learn to express these emotions at the appropriate time in response to what’s happening around them.